Final Analysis of Proton Form Factor Ratio Data at $\mathbf{Q^2 = 4.0}$, 4.8 and 5.6 GeV$\mathbf{^2}$: Data Analysis

 Two key features of the simulation results deserve special emphasis.
 First, the contribution of the $ep$ radiative tail in the inelastic region falls off too quickly to describe the observed tail of the data.
 This is a consequence of the $\Delta x$ cut, with $\Delta x$ calculated using the GEp-II method \cite{GayouThesis}\footnote{The $\Delta x$ cut suppresses the $ep$ radiative tail even more strongly when $\Delta x$ is calculated using the GEp-III method.}.
 The background fraction exceeds 80\% above 50 MeV and 90\% above 75 MeV.
 The $ep$ yield falls below the $\pi^0p$ yield at $\sim$40 MeV and becomes negligible above $\sim 120$ MeV, confirming the conclusion that the inelastic region of the $\delta p$ distribution is dominated by the $\pi^0 p$ background rather than the $ep$ radiative tail.
 Second, the target window contribution is vanishingly small compared to the elastic and $\pi^0p$ contributions in the entire $\delta p$ range of interest.
 More specifically, in the region below $\pi^0$ threshold, the window contribution is the dominant component of the background, but is too small relative to the elastic yield to affect the measured asymmetry, while in the region where the contamination is sufficiently large to affect the asymmetry, the $\pi^0$ contribution is dominant.
 Moreover, the proton recoil polarization in quasi-elastic Al$(\vec{e},e'\vec{p})$ scattering at high $Q^2$ should be similar, in principle, to that in elastic $\vec{e}p \rightarrow e\vec{p}$, since the former process is simply the latter process embedded in a nucleus, whereas the spin structure of $\vec{\gamma} p \rightarrow \pi^0 \vec{p}$ can be (and is) dramatically different.
-In summary, the simulation provides an independent estimate of the background that takes into account the physics of the signal and the background, and furnishes a qualitative description of the data that supports the conclusions of this analysis regarding backgrounds.
-Averaged over the final $\delta p$ cut region, the fractional background contamination obtained from the simulation agrees with that obtained directly from the data at a level similar to its systematic uncertainty.